ZissisM/EnergyCrisis/README.md

-# European Energy Crisis Electricity Price vulnerability and the consequences of the generation mix in the European Energy Crisis
+# "European Energy Crisis Electricity Price vulnerability and the consequences of the generation mix in the European Energy Crisis" replication package
 ### Raúl Bajo, Antonio Bento, Daniel Kaffine, and Zissis Marmarelis

 #### The following describes the datasets and code used to generate each figure and result in the paper.